bcgov/esm-server/README.md

 ## Project Status

-The project has been released to the public, and work is ongoing to enhance the web application.
-Feedback is greatly appreciated!
+The project was released in February 2017 as a public beta, with continuing engagement, co-design and development proceeding to enhance the web application through future releases.
+Feedback, involvement and contribution are greatly appreciated!
 If you have any comments, please send us an email at epicsupport.eao@gov.bc.ca or click https://projects.eao.gov.bc.ca/contact to learn more.

 ## How to Contribute

 Feel free to create pull requests from the default "develop" branch, click here to create one automatically: https://github.com/bcgov/esm-server/pull/new/develop.

-## License
+## Licence

     Copyright 2017 Province of British Columbia